AOI: Context-Aware Multi-Agent Operations via Dynamic Scheduling and Hierarchical Memory Compression: Experiments

 \subsection{Experimental Setup}

-All experiments were conducted in a controlled cloud-based environment designed to emulate realistic large-scale IT operations, with the infrastructure carefully configured to ensure reproducibility and enable controlled fault injection for stress testing.
-The experimental cluster consisted of eight AWS EC2 \texttt{c5.4xlarge} instances, each equipped with 16 vCPUs and 32 GB of RAM, supported by 1 TB of high-IOPS AWS EBS storage for persistent data management.
-All nodes were interconnected through a 10 Gbps network with adjustable latency injection to simulate diverse communication conditions.
-The software stack was built on Ubuntu 20.04 LTS, running Docker 20.10 and Kubernetes 1.24 for container orchestration.
-System monitoring and telemetry were implemented via an integrated observability framework composed of Prometheus, Grafana, and the ELK suite.
-The large language model (LLM) backend employed a fine-tuned GPT-4 API, specifically optimized for operations-related context understanding and summarization, ensuring accurate interpretation and efficient processing of system logs and alerts.
+All experiments were conducted in a controlled cloud environment that emulates large-scale IT operations while allowing reproducible fault injection and recovery evaluation.
+The experimental cluster consisted of eight AWS EC2 \texttt{c5.4xlarge} instances, each equipped with 16 vCPUs and 32~GB of RAM, supported by high-IOPS persistent storage.
+All nodes were interconnected through a 10~Gbps network with adjustable latency injection to simulate diverse communication conditions.
+The software stack was built on Ubuntu~20.04~LTS, running Docker and Kubernetes for container orchestration.
+System monitoring and telemetry were implemented via an integrated observability framework composed of Prometheus, Grafana, and the ELK stack~\cite{Prometheus,Grafana,ELK}.
+The large language model backend uses GPT-4 for operations-oriented context understanding and summarization~\cite{GPT4}.
+This setting lets us evaluate AOI under the same telemetry, resource limits, and fault-injection schedule as the baselines, so performance differences reflect the framework design rather than differences in infrastructure access.